sebastSM/Odisi-TCPClient/README.md

 - This program only receives data from the Odisi system.
 No commands are sent from this client to the equipment.
 - This program is designed to work with a single Odisi system simultaneously.
 - Wifi connection through Santa Anna network does not allow for TCP connections, so an Ethernet cable is used to connect the user's PC to the Odisi laptop.
 To get the Odisi Laptop's IP from the Odisi software: Settings -> Streaming Properties (in 'Disarmed' mode).
 Then, change the server IP address in this script, if necessary.
-- The program can be used in the same laptop as the Odisi software, just changing the server IP address in the script to '127.0.0.1' (in the main() function).
+- The program can also be used in the same laptop as the Odisi software, just changing the server IP address in the script to '127.0.0.1' (in the main() function).
+It might be necessary to turn off any Wifi connection of the laptop.
 - System/Equipment: Luna Odisi 6001 OFDR, Software: Odisi-6-UserInterface-v2.4.2, Program: Python3 script.